Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GK8dWbQF9lE.md

 ### Transcript

-> um magnum toilet absolutely the shelby riots if there's no flush dlc i i'll lead i'll lead the i'll lead the riot don't you worry there's gonna be toilet dlc
+> magnum toilet absolutely the shelby riots if there's no flush dlc i i'll lead i'll lead the i'll lead the riot don't you worry there's gonna be toilet dlc